 Spiritual preparation involves praying over the Sunday’s readings and reflecting on its message, either alone or in a group.
-Use a daily meditation booklet or website such as Living Faith, www.findinggod.org, Word Among Us or Magnificat, to help you develop the habit of reading the Bible daily.
+Use a daily meditation booklet such as Living Faith, Word Among Us or Magnificat, or visit usccb.org or download an app such as Laudate to help you develop the habit of reading the Bible daily.
 Spend time to hear what God is saying to you through His Word.

 Practical preparation involves mastering difficult words, learning the right pronunciation and practicing the delivery of the text aloud, ideally in the presence of someone who is able to critique the delivery.
-In your Workbook for Lectors, there are pronunciation hints for unfamiliar words in the text.
-You can use the Guide to Pronunciation, a small pamphlet in 2nd sacristy cupboard, to help as well.
+Here is a downloadable pronunciation guide.
 You are welcome to come before Mass and practice using the microphone.